 Plutora Blog - IT Governance, Release Management

 Release Managers or delivery managers are responsible for raising Change Request tickets in order to get a slot into the forward schedule of change.
-These Change Requests are then assessed at CAB if they are deemed as a major release. in order for the CAB to make an informed decision around approving the release for deployment certain information is required.
+These Change Requests are then assessed at CAB if they are deemed a major release.
+In order for the CAB to make an informed decision around approving the release for deployment, certain information is required.

-A summary of the information includes but not limited to:
+A summary of the information includes but is not limited to:

-- confirmation of testing sign off given that CAB members normally require confidence that System Test and/or System Integration Testing is complete and con
+- Confirmation of testing sign-off, given that CAB members normally require confidence that System Test and/or System Integration Testing is complete.

-- in some cases release managers ask the project or test managers to to support the change at the CAB to answer any detailed question about the release or test results.
+- In some cases, release managers ask the project or test managers to support the change at the CAB to answer any detailed question about the release or test results.